 An Applicant may request to withdraw from the Program at any time before the signature of the Grant Agreement.
-The voluntary withdrawal process will be followed in the event an applicant requests to withdraw from the Program.
-To withdraw, the applicant will notify the Case Manager of their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the applicant.
-The applicant or applicants may withdraw using an electronic method.
-Upon completion of the withdrawal request and receipt of applicant signature on any required forms, a Withdrawal Confirmation Notification will be sent to the applicant and the application status will be updated to "Withdrawn."
-If the applicant withdrawal request is submitted after CEWRI Program sponsored construction has begun, the Applicant will be notified that his/her withdrawal request is denied via the Withdrawal Denial Notification.
+The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.
+To withdraw, the Applicant will notify the Case Manager of their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
+The Applicant or applicants may withdraw using an electronic means of communication.
+Upon completion of the withdrawal request and receipt of Applicant's signature on any required forms, a Voluntary Withdrawal Confirmation Notice will be sent to the Applicant, the application status will be updated to "Withdrawn" and the case will be closed.
+If the Applicant's withdrawal request is submitted after CEWRI Program sponsored construction has begun, the Applicant will be notified that his/her withdrawal request is denied via a Voluntary Withdrawal Denial Notification.
 Applicants may be required to repay PRDOH if they decide to withdraw after the signature of the Grant Agreement.